 Named as a UNESCO World Heritage site, Delos is a must-see stop for anyone with even a passing interest in Greek mythology.

 If traveling with children, the best way to get the most out of your trip to Delos is to schedule a well-reviewed private tour so you can be led by someone who really has the capacity to bring the stories and legends of the Greek gods, demigods, and heroes to life.

 Delos was a holy site for a thousand years before the Greeks named it the birthplace of Apollo and Artemis, so it is rife with mystique and history.
 Despite this, Delos is a tiny place, boasting only fourteen year-round inhabitants.

 While visiting Delos, be sure to visit Apollo’s temple, the sanctuary of Artemis, and the Avenue of Lions, a line of seven snarling marble statues that line the Sacred Way.

-No matter which of the Grecian islands you decide to take your family to, you're bound to have a good time.
+No matter which of the Greek islands you decide to take your family to, you’re bound to have a good time.